 The obvious purpose of costuming is to dress an actor according to his character.
 Lawyers wear suits, nurses wear scrubs, and a drifter could wear worn out shoes, ragged shirt, and baggy pants.

 But, more than that, costuming can also be used to establish someone’s hierarchic level.
 Regimentals, for instance, bear the status of the person who wears it.
 And even the color may distinguish an enemy from a friend.
 In The Good, the Bad and the Ugly (1966), a comic situation arises when Blondie (Clint Eastwood) heads toward the enemy cavalry that was covered in dust.
 When the enemy general slaps his gloves on his sleeve, his apparently gray uniform turns blue, making it obvious that our beloved protagonist was going into the shark’s mouth.

 Costuming may also be used to emphasize a theme.
-In the first scene at the Taft Hotel in The Graduate, Mrs. Robinson wears a fur coat that makes her look like a predator hunting for her pray.
+In the first scene at the Taft Hotel in The Graduate, Mrs. Robinson wears a fur coat that makes her look like a predator hunting for her prey.
 Her coat bears a pattern that resembles the fur of a cheetah.
 Or could it be a cougar?

 In Witness (1985), on the day after declining Rachel’s (Kelly McGillis) seduction, John Book (Harrison Ford) explains to her why nothing could have happened between them the night before.
 Quiet conveniently, the confrontation takes place in a barn, while Rachel is collecting eggs.
 The location emphasizes Rachel’s responsibilities as a woman.
 If they had made love and Rachel gotten pregnant, she would have to carry the baby and eventually give birth.
 Also, during the conversation, John stands outside the barn, thus being physically separated from Rachel by the barn’s door.
 In this case, the door functions as a metaphor of the social and cultural barriers that keeps them a part.